 A 1,050-gallon cistern collects and stores water from the 1/3 of the roof for irrigation.
 The cistern completely fills in a 1″ rain event.
 Overflow water drains to the spiral raingarden via the runnel wall—an artistic stone wall that conveys water behind the building.

 At key locations around Discovery Point, signs explain stormwater management practices and how you can do your part to protect our environment.

 A seasonal wetland was created south of the office by constructing an earthen berm and a low dam, called a weir, that allows ponding of water.
 In the spring, vernal pools teem with plant and animal life.

-Discovery Point is connected to the City of Eden Prairie’s walking path that winds around the Cardinal Creek Conservation Area.
+Discovery Point is connected to a City of Eden Prairie’s walking path that winds around the Cardinal Creek Conservation Area.
 This wetland complex drains to Bryant Lake, through which Nine Mile Creek flows.
 Park at Discovery Point, walk by the vernal pool, and make your way onto the adjoining trail as you consider how our water resources are connected.